 Securing KafkaNEW

-SSL/TLS encryption, SASL authentication (GSSAPI, PLAIN, SCRAM, OAUTHBEARER), authorization with ACLs, audit and security in production.
+SSL/TLS encryption, SASL authentication (GSSAPI, PLAIN, SCRAM, OAUTHBEARER), ACL-based authorization, auditing, and operational security.

 Building Data Pipelines

-Kafka Connect: source and sink connectors, standalone and distributed mode, transformations, converters, dead letter queues.
+Kafka Connect source and sink connectors, standalone and distributed modes, transformations, converters, and dead letter queues.

 Cross-Cluster Data Mirroring

-MirrorMaker 2.0, multi-datacenter architecture (Active-Active, Active-Passive), replication of topics and consumer offsets between clusters.
+MirrorMaker 2.0, multi-datacenter architectures (Active-Active, Active-Passive), and replication of topics and consumer offsets between clusters.

 Administering Kafka

-Topic operations, consumer group management, partition reassignment, configuration for production, cluster operations.
+Topic operations, consumer-group management, partition reassignment, production configuration, and day-to-day cluster operations.

 Monitoring Kafka